-This webinar is aimed specifically at Practice Managers and Partners in GP practices and primary care providers, who have responsibility for managing employee relations.
+This video is aimed specifically at Practice Managers and Partners in GP practices and primary care providers, who have responsibility for managing employee relations.

-In this session we will be looking at some common questions about managing sickness absence and managing long COVID.
-The questions we will be covering are:
+In this session we look at some common questions about managing sickness absence and managing long COVID.
+The questions we cover are:

 - Can you contact an employee when they are off sick?
 If so, when’s the best time to contact them?

 - One of your members of staff is off sick with stress and anxiety.
 One of their colleagues has reported to their manager that they have seen pictures of them on Facebook and it looks like they have been at a family party whilst they are off sick.
 What should you do if anything?

 - Do you need to do a return to work interview for every episode of sickness absence?